 Figure 1 - Infrastructure with Lumu VA.

-Virtual Appliances are part of Lumu Insights.
+Virtual Appliances are part of Lumu Insights and Lumu Defender.
 This tier allows you to deploy unlimited VA that serve as collectors of network metadata and tell you exactly where the compromises are located.

 Create a Virtual Appliance

 Before creating a Virtual Appliance, we recommend getting familiar with our sizing guidelines

 Follow these simple steps to create and download a pre-configured Virtual Appliance for your hypervisor of preference and start illuminating threats and adversaries within your network in a few minutes.

 A hypervisor is a software layer that enables multiple virtual systems to share the same physical computing resources.
 These systems come as virtual machines (VMs).
 The Lumu Virtual Appliance runs as a virtual machine and is compatible with the most common hypervisors such as VMWare ESX/ESXi, Windows Hyper-V, and Cloud solutions such as Microsoft Azure, Google Cloud Platform, and Amazon Web Services.

 Add a VA